The Mantra Lux Pro Mat

 Let me know what you think.
 When you come to the studio ask to demo our Mantra Lux Pro mat and you decide for yourself.
 If you are a taller/bigger person, that added length and width may feel like a godsend.
 If you have tired/achy joints, you may love the cushion when you’re practicing.
 I’d love to hear your thoughts!
 You can shoot me an email anytime at firstname.lastname@example.org.
 I can’t wait to practice with you soon!

 If you’re in the Chattanooga Area, I welcome you to come practice with us at Thrive Yoga and Wellness.
 I may be pretty bias here, but I believe this place is really special.
 You walk into a community–a group of friends, all trying to reach their wellness goals, together, through yoga.
 It truly is a unique and blessed facility.
 If you aren’t in the area, you can still practice with us on our free youtube channel (and please like and subscribe, new content will be added weekly!).
-If you would like more direct access and special programming, we have some pay per view content as well at Thrive Online.
-I can’t wait to practice with you soon.
+If you would like more direct access to me with live and interactive yoga classes and special programming, we have an amazing online yoga membership as well at Thrive Online where you can practice online but you’re never alone.
+I can’t wait to practice with you soon!